Alexhuszagh/highlight-rms-supporters/README.md

 Go to `about:debugging` in the URL bar, click "This Firefox" on the left tab, go under "Temporary Extensions", and click "Load Temporary Add-on…".
 Then navigate to `dist/firefox`, and load `manifest.json`.

 This extension will be removed every time you reset Firefox or your computer, and therefore this is *not* a recommended solution.

+# Settings

+By default, this extension/userscript updates the list of signatories daily.
+This may be changed under the settings menu for the extension/userscript.

 # Bad Faith Criticism